“Shaw’s work is filled with a personal vision of the world. She works with a sensitivity and poetry which is quite exceptional.

-I am investigating these expansive themes by working with material structures in a liminal space which is most often between imagined and actual worlds, coming from both conscious and subconscious thought.
+I work with material structures in a space between the imagined and actual, coming from both conscious and subconscious thought.

 EDUCATION